An Unusual Concert: History

 Back in 1939, poet Alexander Vvedensky brought his puppet play for adults "Variety Concert" to the Obraztsov Theater.
 At Obraztsov's request, the play was reworked for children and was a parody of popular concert programs and performers of those years, and the actors in it were animals.
 However, the production was postponed, then the war began, and Vvedensky's play remained in the archive of the theater.
 Between Vvedensky's play and the "Unusual Concert" created later, one can find many similarities in style, mood, character of dramaturgy, parodied genres.

 Work on a new play began in the spring of 1944.
 The play was thought out for almost a year.
 In the autumn of 1945 the first sketches of the dolls were ready, then rehearsals began.
 The satirical performance created as a funny parody of the standard techniques and stereotypes of many variety concerts of that time, and was called "An Ordinary Concert" (Обыкновенный концерт); the premiere took place on June 19, 1946.
-The production was a huge audience success, but after three years, officials from the culture banned the performance.
+The production was a huge audience success, but after three years, culture officials banned the performance.
 The play, in which there was no positive hero, was accused of "denigrating the Soviet stage."